 The FMI has the absolute discretion to terminate the participation of a CM if any delay in its termination will be materially detrimental to the interests of OTCC or other members.
 See OTCC Rules 1303, 1304 and 1405.

-If a CM in resolution is unable to contribute or replenish default fund or default fund assessment, this could put FMI at risk from maintaining participation of such CM.
+To list some examples, if a CM in resolution is unable to contribute or replenish default fund or default fund assessment or if the CM is convicted of any offence relating to fraud or any act of bad faith, this could put the FMI at risk from maintaining participation of such CM.
+These events would constitute an event of default under OTCC Rule 1301.